Tsagaan Khas: Ideology

+Sinophobia

 The group's members are characterized by their extreme anti-Chinese sentiment and opposition to interracial marriage.
 One follower of the group has expressed the view that: "We have to make sure that as a nation our blood is pure.
 That's about our independence ...
 If we start mixing with Chinese, they will slowly swallow us up.
 Mongolian society is not very rich.
 Foreigners come with a lot of money and might start taking our women."
 The group has been accused of harassing and promoting violence against interracial couples, immigrants, prostitutes, and the LGBT community.
 The group has targeted Mongolian women who have had relationships with Chinese men, shaving their hair off and sometimes tattooing their foreheads.

 Some negative attitudes towards Chinese people in Mongolia from groups such as Tsagaan Khas may be traced to the Soviet Union's policy of casting China as a threat to Mongolia, so as to receive allegiance from Mongolia.
 During the Sino-Soviet split, the Mongolian People's Republic gave the Soviet Union its steadfast support in all matters.

+Environmentalism

 In 2013, the group tried to shift its focus to fighting pollution resulting from mining in Mongolia.
-In an interview with Reuters, Altankhuum stated, "[O]ur purpose changed from fighting foreigners in the streets to fighting the mining companies."
+In an interview with Reuters, Ariunbold stated, "[O]ur purpose changed from fighting foreigners in the streets to fighting the mining companies."
 Its members have appeared at mining operations, demanding to see paperwork and sometimes sabotaging the operations if they deemed it mismanaged.
 The group has demanded soil samples from the mining operations, in order to check for soil contamination.
-According to Altankhuum, the group wants to fulfill a role which the local authorities have supposedly failed at concerning foreign mining companies.
+According to Ariunbold, the group wants to fulfill a role which the local authorities have supposedly failed at concerning foreign mining companies.

+Anti-nuclear energy

+In the aftermath of the Fukushima nuclear accident in 2011, Japan and the United States planned to jointly build a nuclear waste storage facility in Mongolia.
+This proposal between the three sides promptly led to a strong opposition from various Mongolian civil groups.
+Between 2011 and 2013, Tsagaan Khas engaged in several anti-nuclear energy activities.
+During a local television interview in 2013, then-head of the group Jambalyn Erdenezaya stated that the group opposes the extraction of uranium in Dornogovi Province, as well as the establishment of nuclear power plants and nuclear waste facilities in Mongolia, citing the 2011 Fukushima accident.

+Dissolution

+Tsagaan Khas was officially dissolved as a registered nonprofit organization on 8 August 2023.
+Prior to its termination, the group had experienced a significant decline in operational capacity and public visibility following pressure from authorities and international scrutiny regarding ultra-nationalistic activity in Mongolia.
+In its later years, the organization attempted to rebrand its public image from street activism toward resource nationalism and environmental inspections of foreign mining sites, though its membership decreased significantly to an estimated 100 members or fewer before its dissolution.